bebraw/react-pure-menu/README.md

 </Menu>
 ```

-You can attach attributes to each component as usual. **className** won't override default Pure class.
-If you need something more custom, just attach customizing class (ie. **className='pure-menu-horizontal'**) based on Pure docs.
+You can attach attributes to each component as usual. **className** won't override default Pure class so you can customize that.

 ## Development